Santerivee/resize-windows/README.md

 - Create a `config.json` file as shown in `config.example.json`
 - If you're debugging, create a `debugpaths.txt` file as shown in `debugpaths.example.txt`.
 This will be used as paths for your config and log files
 - Run the app lol

+## why?
+- Because I wanted to have a few apps positioned pixel-perfectly